hnfong/gutchopper/README.md

 Then just run "make chop" "make gen" "make book"

-If you want to add books, you'll need to update `gutchopper.py` to make it correctly chop up your chapters.
+If you want to add books, you'll need to update `gutchopper.py` to make it correctly chop up your chapters, see commit 279d1f6 for an example of what you may need to change.

 The repository name `gutchopper` relates to the fact that most of the "difficult" work is probably figuring out how to chop up the large book into sizable chunks